 DoubleLine’s Jeff Mayberry and Samuel Lau re-emerge from their cocoons to open the spigots on taper talk, discussing the Federal Open Market Committee’s recent meeting minutes and the use of the euphemism “adjusting the pace of asset purchases.”
 They also weigh the likelihood that nonvoting members are being used to test the market’s reaction to the idea that it is time to think about thinking about tapering (this is not a conspiracy theory).
-The duo provides context for their takes on taper talk with a historical rundown on the Federal Reserve’s quantitative easing (QE), from policies enacted amid and after the Global Financial Crisis to the moves made in response to COVID-19 turmoil.
+For the question of the week, the duo provides context for their takes on taper talk with a historical rundown on the Federal Reserve’s quantitative easing (QE), from policies enacted amid and after the Global Financial Crisis to the moves made in response to COVID-19 turmoil (starts at 12:54).
 Mayberry and Lau also review the May 17-21 market week, including a down week for energy and whether transitory is the new T-word.

 The views and opinions expressed herein are as of the date recorded and should not be construed as an offer to buy or sell any securities.
 Such views/opinions may differ from those of DoubleLine Capital or other of its affiliates and are subject to change without notice.
 DoubleLine has no obligation to provide any updates or changes.
 The following audio presentations represent DoubleLine’s intellectual property.
 No portion of these presentations may be published, reproduced, transmitted or rebroadcast in any media in any form without the express written permission of DoubleLine.
 DoubleLine has no obligation to provide any updates or changes.
 To receive permission from DoubleLine please contact [email protected].

 Neither DoubleLine nor any of its affiliates makes any representation or warranty as to the accuracy or completeness of the statements or any information contained in this podcast and any liability therefore (including in respect of direct, indirect or consequential loss or damage) is expressly disclaimed.